Industry sector · NAICS 61

 The sector at a glance

-Educational Services spans 3,737 tracked employers, with a $73,899 median H-1B wage and 20,609 H-1B filings on record, against an average DART injury rate of 2.40.
+According to U.S. Department of Labor and OSHA filings, Educational Services spans 3,735 tracked employers, with a $73,899 median H-1B wage and 20,609 H-1B filings on record, against an average DART injury rate of 1.47.
+Among industries with H-1B volume in this corpus, Educational Services ranks #3 of 22 (about the 86th percentile by total filings).

 employers